paradigmxyz/reth/book/cli/reth/node.md

           The maximum amount of log files that will be stored.
 If set to 0, background file logging is disabled

           [default: 5]

-      --log.file.filter <FILTER>
-          The filter to use for logs written to the log file

-          [default: debug]

       --log.journald
           Write logs to journald